aclel/deco3801/README.md

 2. Create a database and import fms.sql
 3. Create a user and give them access to the database

+### Configuring SMTP Server

+1. Create a Gmail account or use an existing one.
+2. Get the username and password (you will need them later) for that account.

 ### Create Environment Variables

-Several environment variables need to be configured for the server to run:
+Several environment variables need to be configured for the server to run.

+1. Open and edit `tools/env.sh` or `tools/env.bat` depending on your OS.
+2. Run the edited enviornment script.
+3. Alternatively, you may manually add the following variables:
 - `FMS_DB_HOST` - The hostname of the database, for example "localhost"
 - `FMS_DB_PORT` - The port of the database at the hostname, for example "3306"
 - `FMS_DB_USERNAME` - The username of the user that has access to the database